-- Not valid & reliable, widely prohibited by law, why used? - Common belief of accuracy: test is punishment and an inducement to confession. - Fear of being caught causes such severe anxiety that a person may choose to confess (even sometimes, to a crime not committed). - Test can be fairly easily beat with simple training. - What sorts of people are likely to lack knowledge and be susceptible to these tests?
+- Poor reliability & validity - Widely prohibited by law - Why used? - Common belief of accuracy: test is punishment and an inducement to confession. - Fear of being caught causes such severe anxiety that a person may choose to confess (even sometimes, to a crime not committed). - Test can be fairly easily beat with simple training. - Which groups of people lack knowledge and are susceptible to these tests?